Duncan Dormor: St John’s College, Cambridge

-Together with Andrew Nethsingha, Dormor pioneered webcasting choral services.
-The Choir of St John's College held the UK’s first webcast choral service on 14 October 2008.
-During his time at Cambridge, Dormor published on LGBT issues within the Church.
+In 2017 with Andrew Nethsingha, he set up a new recording label, ‘St John’s Cambridge’, in conjunction with Signum.
+Nethsingha’s first album on the new label, DEO (music by Jonathan Harvey), was a 2017 BBC Music Magazine Award winner.
+During his time at Cambridge, Dormor published on issues of gender and sexuality.
+In 2021 he was awarded a PhD by publication in sociology of religion at Kingston University.

 USPG

 In 2018, Dormor was appointed General Secretary of USPG, succeeding Janette O’Neill who retired after serving six years in the role.
 He was commissioned by the Most Reverend Justin Welby, Archbishop of Canterbury at a service at Lambeth Palace on 12 February 2019.
-He is a Trustee of the ACF Anglican Communion Fund.
+He is a Trustee of the Anglican Communion Fund and the Overseas Bishoprics Fund, as well as the Society for Advancing the Christian Faith.
+He is also a member of the Mission Theology & Apologetics Group of Churches Together in Britain and Ireland.

 As General Secretary of USPG, Dormor has taken part in difficult conversations around subjects such as the idea of the White savior complex.
 He is also on the Editorial Board of Modern Believing, the journal of Modern Church.